Hackpen White Horse: Description and location

 The horse is cut of chalk, is 90 ft square, making it the only square-dimension horse in England, and faces west-northwest.
 Although Hackpen Hill is high (600 ft), it is a gentle slope, especially when compared to the hills of most other Wiltshire horses.
 Because the hill is gentle, the horse is partly banked up and slightly raised from the surrounding grass to make it more easily visible.
 The head was initially elevated to help with the foreshortening.
 The best view of the horse is said to be from the nearby B4041 road, whilst the A361 road near Broad Hinton also provides a clear view.

 At the top of the hill is a car park where the Ridgeway crosses the B4041 road, and a footpath stretches from there down to the horse, making the horse accessible to the public.
 Ironically, many real horses often roam the field.
-It has been suggested that the stones for Stonehenge and Avebury may have come from a field of sarsen stones just to the south east of its location.
+It has been suggested that the stones for Stonehenge and Avebury may have come from a field of sarsen stones just to the southeast of its location.
 The expression "as different as chalk and cheese" is sometimes believed to refer to the land divided by Hackpen Hill.
 The hill forms the boundary between the high chalk downs to the south of it and the clay cattle country to the north, where cheese is a product of the milk from the cattle, so the two areas "are as different as chalk and cheese."
 Hackpen White Horse was not the only hillside shape cut to commemorate Queen Victoria; in 1887, for her Golden Jubilee, a hillside row of trees were planted in the shape of a "V" in Westmeston, Sussex.

 The horse ties "neck-and-neck" with Broad Town White Horse as the closest white horse to Swindon.